bitovi/academy/src/react-native/08-styling/styling.md

 In this section, you will:

-- Learn more about the `style` prop.
+- Use the `style` prop.
 - Use the `StyleSheet` API in React Native.
 - Understand why the `StyleSheet` API is preferred.
-- Learn CSS shorthands in React Native.
+- Use CSS shorthands in React Native.

 ## Objective: Styling an individual element